hyperledger/indy-node/design/anoncreds.md

 depending on the issuance time:
 1. Lookup State Trie to get `credDefIssuerDid | CredDefMarker | schemaDid | signatureType | credDefDid`  by `credDefDid` using Record2.
-1. Lookup State Trie to get the current state by the key found above.
+1. Lookup State Trie to get the current state by the key found above (Record1).
 1. If no `issuanceTime` provided, then just return the current value.
 1. Try to find the interval (in `oldKeyTrustTime` array) the `issuanceTime` belongs to.
     * If it's greater than the most right interval, then return the current value.